jojozhuang/jojozhuang.github.io/_note/javascript-in-mdn.md

 layout: note
 key: note
 title: "Javascript In MDN"
-index: 1
+index: 202
-category: javascript
+category: language
 ---

-> Nodes for javascript222
+> Nodes for javascript

 JavaScript has a prototype-based object model instead of the more common class-based object model.